kmamal/node-sdl/README.md

 Provides window management, input events (keyboard, mouse, joystick, controller), audio playback and recording, and clipboard manipulation.

 It should work on Linux, Mac, and Windows.
-Prebuilt binaries are available for x64 architectures (Linux, Mac, and Windows), arm-based Macs, and Raspberry Pi.
+Prebuilt binaries are available for x64 architectures, arm-based Macs, and Raspberry Pi.

 #### Canvas, WebGL, and WebGPU